esplito/coding-notes/testingjavascript/testing-js-fundamentals.md

 	expect(result).toBe(expected);
 });

-async function test(title, callback) {
+// this will work for both synchronous and asynchronous tests async function test(title, callback) {
 	try {
 		await callback(); // this will work for both synchronous and asynchronous tests